trustoverip/tswg-acdc-specification/spec/spec.md

 }
 ```

 Notice that the compact form of the `grades` subblock has as the field value of the `grades` field the value of the SAID, `d` field in the expanded version (see above).
-These means that when the subblock detail is provided, a validator can verify it against the SAID provided in the compact (partially disclosed) form.
+This means that when the subblock detail is provided, a validator can verify it against the SAID provided in the compact (partially disclosed) form.

 ### Edge section